 If you’ve been feeling low or anxious over the last month, experiencing feelings of hopelessness or found little interest or pleasure in doing things, then it’s important to think about talking to someone, especially if this is how you feel most days.
-Having someone in your life that you feel able to confide in can make a big difference, and it doesn’t have to be your partner if you have one; you may prefer to speak to a trusted friend or relative.
+Having someone in your life that you feel able to confide in can make a big difference, and it doesn’t have to be a partner; you may prefer to speak to a trusted friend or relative.

 Get in touch with your Health Visitor if you have any concerns about your emotional health.
 They can offer therapeutic contacts with you in the home to listen to you, and will help identify other services you may benefit from as well as guide you to develop some simple self-help strategies.